cjbassi/gotop/README.md

 **ca. 2020-01-25** The original author of gotop started a new tool in Rust, called [ytop](https://github.com/cjbassi/ytop), and deprecated his Go version.
 This repository is a fork of original gotop project with a new maintainer to keep the project alive and growing.
 An objective of the fork is to maintain a small, focused core while providing a path to extend functionality for less universal use cases; examples of this is sensor support for NVidia graphics cards, and for aggregating data from remote gotop instances.

+## Alternatives

+I obviously think gotop is the Bee's Knees, but there are many alternatives.
+Many of these have been around for years.
+All of them are terminal-based tools.

+- Grandpa [top](http://sourceforge.net/projects/unixtop/).
+Written 36 years ago, C, installed by default on almost every Unix decendant.
+- [htop](https://hisham.hm/htop/).
+A prettier top.
+Similar functionality.
+16 years old!
+- [atop](https://www.atoptool.nl/).
+Detailed process-focused inspection with a table-like view.
+Been around for 9 long years.
+- [iftop](http://www.ex-parrot.com/~pdw/iftop/), a top for network connections.
+More than just data transfer, iftop will show what interfaces are connecting to what IP addresses.
+Requires root access to run.
+- [iotop](http://guichaz.free.fr/iotop/), top for disk access.
+Tells you *which* processes are writing to and from disk space, and how much.
+Also requires root access to run.
+- [nmon](http://nmon.sourceforge.net) a dashboard style top; widgets can be dynamically enabled and disabled, pure ASCII rendering, so it doesn't rely on fancy character sets to draw bars.
+- [bashtop](https://github.com/aristocratos/bashtop), in pure bash!
+Beautiful and space efficient, and [deserves special comment](docs/bashtop.md).
+If you use anything other than gotop, I'd recommend bashtop.
+- [ytop](https://github.com/cjbassi/ytop), a rewrite of gotop (ca. 3.0) in Rust.
+Same great UI, different programming language.
+- [slabtop](https://gitlab.com/procps-ng/procps), part of procps-ng, looks like top but provides kernel slab cache information!
+Requires root.
+- [systemd-cgtop](https://www.github.com/systemd/systemd), comes with systemd (odds are your system uses systemd, so this is already installed), provides a resource use view of control groups -- basically, which services are using what resources.
+Does *not* require root to run.
+- [virt-top](https://libvirt.org/) top for virtualized containers (VMs, like QEMU).
+- [ctop](https://bcicen.github.io/ctop/) top for containers (LXC, like docker)

+### A comment on clones

+In a chat room I heard someone refer to gotop as "another one of those fancy language rewrites people do."
+I'm not the original author of gotop, so it's easy to not take offense, but I'm going on record as saying that I think these are valuable and useful.
+They increase software diversity at very little cost, and are a sort of evolutionary mechanism: as people do rewrites, some are worse, but some are better, and users benefit.
+As importantly, most developers are really only fluent in a couple of programming languages.
+We all have *familiarity* with a dozen, and may even have extensive experience with a half-dozen, but if you don't constantly use a language, you start to forget the extended library APIs, your development environment isn't tuned, you're rusty with using the tool sets, and you may have forgotten a lot of the language peculiarities and gotchas.
+The barrier to entry for contributing to a software project -- to just finding and fixing a bug -- in a language you're not intimate with can be very high.
+It gets much worse if the project owner is a stickler for quality and style.
+So the original gotop author's decision to rewrite his project in Rust is a great thing.
+He probably made fewer design mistakes in ytop (we always do, on the second rewrite), and Rust developers -- who may have hesitated learning or brushing up on Go to submit an improvement -- have another project to which they can contribute.

+Diversity is good.
+Don't knock free stuff.

 ## Stargazers over time

 [![Stargazers over time](https://starcharts.herokuapp.com/xxxserxxx/gotop.svg)](https://starcharts.herokuapp.com/xxxserxxx/gotop)